 Please use adequate sun screen and bug spray.
 It is advisable to drink plenty

 of water and to dress for inclement weather.
-There is access to the Pembina
+The site is located on the North

 Please pick up after yourself, and pack out as much of your own garbage as you